 Is it enough to say this campaign was successful because it featured a giant hamburger bun and a cute set of old ladies?
 No?
 I didn’t think so.

-Wendy’s took a simple phrase, used it to point out the lack of beef in their competitors' burgers, and it quickly became a catch phrase that encapsulated all that was missing in consumers' lives.
-While it should be said that you can’t predict when a catchphrase will catch on and when it won’t, Wendy’s wisely didn’t over-promote their hit phrase.
+While you can’t predict when a catchphrase will catch on and when it won’t, Wendy’s (wisely) didn’t over-promote their hit phrase.
 They only ran the campaign for a year, and allowed it to gently run its course.
-The "Where’s the Beef?" lesson is that marketers should be careful with their campaigns' success and failures.
+The lesson here: Be careful with your campaigns' success and failures.
 Just because you find something that works doesn't mean you should keep doing it over and over to the point it's played out.
 Allow your company to change and grow, and you may find that you can have even greater success in the future by trying something new.

-What do you think the best marketing campaigns of all time are?
-Share your favorites in the comments!
+What do you think are the best marketing campaigns of all time?
+Share your favorites with us in the comment section.

 Editor's Note: This post was originally published in May 2012 and has been updated for freshness, accuracy, and comprehensiveness.